What are you most afraid of as a digital business owner?

 - Customer who mistakes chargeback as a form of return.
 This customer may have slightly less rancour than the dissatisfied customer, but they have decided they don’t want the product.
 Rather than going through a return-and-refund process, they initiate a chargeback thinking it’s basically the same thing, heedless to its negative effects on your business.
 Customers may feel more comfortable going through a third-party like their bank or credit card instead of coming to you – something you could address through friendly and frequent communication**.**

 - Fraud-based transactions.
 This scenario is the most frightening for a digital business, wherein hackers use customer card numbers to rack up purchases, and the real customer initiates the chargeback to recover their funds.
-You’ll have little recourse here, and you may be looking at much higher sums of money involved due to the fraud
+You’ll have little recourse here, and you may be looking at much higher sums of money involved due to the credit or debit card fraud.

 Because a chargeback can be initiated up to 6 months after a purchase, it could have a severe impact on your finances.
 Much of that money may already be going through your business systems for other uses, and if you lose a chargeback, you will lose that money.